 While query paraphrasing appears to be an effective defense against our attack, is can also have an effect on the RAG system's utility even in the absence of poisoning.
 Some queries which the RAG system adequately answers in their original phrasing may no longer be answered if they are paraphrased.
-On the other hand, paraphrasing could have also a positive effect, if queries that were not answered in their original phrasing are answered after paraphrasing.
+Paraphrasing could have also a positive effect, if queries that were not answered in their original phrasing are answered after paraphrasing.
 In~\Cref{tab:paraphrasing_utility_effect}, we compute the probability that a query is negatively or positively impacted by paraphrasing, over all queries and $5$ paraphrases per query.

-{ \begingroup\normalfont \endgroup } { \begingroup\normalfont \endgroup } Quality of automated paraphrasing is variable, and paraphrasing can significantly change the meaning of the query.
+{ \begingroup\normalfont \endgroup } { \begingroup\normalfont \endgroup } Automated paraphrasing can significantly change the meaning of the query.
 For example, the query ``\textit{why do we celebrate holi festival in hindi}'' was paraphrased to `` \unicodeOne '', for which an unpoisoned RAG system using Llama-2-7b replied with ``The query ` \unicodeOne ?' translates to `Why do we celebrate Passover, what is its significance?'
 Passover is a significant festival in the Jewish religion, commemorating the Israelites' liberation from slavery in Egypt.''.

-In addition to its impact on utility, paraphrasing would impact performance and cost of RAG: API calls to LLM providers can take up to several seconds even when the output is a few tokens, and the compute cost of generated text is far from negligible in most contexts.

-Further, since queries in many real-world RAG deployments are limited to a closed set (see~\Cref{sec:attack-overview}), their paraphrases can be highly predictable, and an adversary can adapt to the attack by generating blocker documents for the predicted paraphrases.
+In addition to its impact on utility, paraphrasing can impact the latency and cost of RAG.
+API calls to LLM providers can take up to several seconds even when the output is a few tokens, and the cost of each generation is non-trivial.
+Furthermore, queries in many real-world RAG deployments are limited to a closed set (see~\Cref{sec:attack-overview}).
+Their paraphrases can be highly predictable, and an adversary can generate blocker documents for all predicted paraphrases.